Hank Izquierdo: Minnesota Twins

 Izquierdo returned to the active list the following season and played for the Twins organization during five seasons spanning 1963–1967.
 Overall, he hit .273 with five home runs and 161 RBI in 515 minor league games.
+When he was called up to the majors in August 1967, he set the record at the time for the oldest rookie debut in MLB history.
 In 16 games for the 1967 Twins, he posted an average of .269 (7-for-26) with two doubles, two RBI and four runs scored.
 He was Minnesota's starting catcher in nine games.
 Highlights included back-to back games on August 23 and 24 against the Detroit Tigers, in which Izquierdo collected four hits in seven at bats, including a double and one run batted in, as Minnesota won both games.
 The victories were crucial, as Minnesota and Detroit were embroiled in a four-team struggle for the 1967 American League pennant.
 The four safeties raised Izquierdo's average from .200 to .417.
 But he collected only two hits the rest of the way to lower his batting mark to .269, and Minnesota and Detroit were beaten out on the season's last day by the Boston Red Sox for the AL flag.